mgarczyk/channel-sounder-5g/README.md

-## Getting started
+## Description

 A measurement system based on channel sounding technique, which will enable accurate and comprehensive measurements of propagation characteristics under conditions conditions associated with IIoT and 5G technologies.

 Channel sounding - a technique for evaluating radio environment for wireless communications, especially multi-antenna systems used in 5G.
 Due to the impact of terrain changes and the presence of obstacles, wireless signals propagate along along multiple paths.

+## Code

+Python scripts will handle communication between the microcomputer (RaspberryPi), spectrum analyzer and signal generator.
+They will also provide control of measurement exectuion and data visualization.

+## Communictaion

+The system will be controlled from a remote computer connected to the SBC via SSH protocol.
+Measuring devices will be controlled via Ethernet.